I tried CRUDing the new S3 Annotations feature and performing cross-search with Annotation Table + Athena

 | Cost structure | Lambda execution + DynamoDB RCU/WCU | S3 API requests + Athena scan |

-Annotations allow you to greatly simplify the architecture needed for metadata management.
+Annotations allow you to significantly simplify the architecture for metadata management.
 On the other hand, if millisecond-level low-latency access is required, the conventional architecture is more appropriate.

-In the following verification, annotations have been added to multiple objects to demonstrate the usefulness of cross-search.
+For the following verification, we added annotations to multiple objects to demonstrate the usefulness of cross-object search.
 The targets are videos/sample.mp4, videos/another.mp4, and docs/report.pdf.

 Creating an IAM Role